 Today, this cuisine is served in nearly 50,000 restaurants across the United States.
 Most are independently owned, yet feature menus that are surprisingly similar.
 Most are run by recent Chinese immigrants, yet serve food that is distinctly American.

 Where did these restaurants come from?
 How did they become so popular?

-Chow will offer students a journey through the history of Chinese American restaurants, with a focus on the political and cultural forces that have shaped the Chinese American experience.
-Along the way, students will learn why every small town in America has a Chinese restaurant, understand the origins of the contemporary Chinese American menu, and hear the stories of pioneering Chinese Americans who helped create and popularize this unique cuisine.
+Chow offers students a journey through the history of Chinese American restaurants, with a focus on the political and cultural forces that have shaped the Chinese American experience.
+Along the way, students learn why every small town in America has a Chinese restaurant, understand the origins of the contemporary Chinese American menu, and hear the stories of pioneering Chinese Americans who helped create and popularize this unique cuisine.

 K-12 School Programs

 The Story of Chop Suey

 Young students will see, smell, hear, and touch while learning about the Chinese immigrant experience and “Chop Suey Madness,” the phenomenon that swept the US 100 years ago, making Chinese American food popular everywhere.
 Students will touch a real wok, try their hand at using chop sticks, explore a real fortune cookie machine, and fold their own origami fortune cookie to take home.

 A guided exploration of Chow reveals how Chinese immigrants used opportunity and adaptation to carve out a successful niche in the restaurant industry.
 Students will look closely (with magnifying glasses!) at Chow’s extensive collection of antique and vintage Chinese American menus, gathering information to solve the mystery of how this new cuisine became so popular and widespread.
 Hands on learning includes a “chopstick challenge” and an origami fortune cookie-making project.